Intern

 Managers oversee day-to-day activities on the project and run most client interactions.
 Managers develop and manage project work plans, structure analyses, assign work, develop new insights, and address relevant issues.
 In addition, Managers are responsible for the professional development and coaching of Analysts and Associates on the team.
 As Managers gain experience, they take greater ownership of client management and oversee projects with more complex dynamics.

-Meet a Redstone Manager
+Meet a Redstone Manager: Ben Rosenfield

 Associate Principal